 The Company reassess the lease term upon the occurrence of a significant event or change in circumstances that is within the control of the Company and assesses whether the Company is reasonably certain to exercise an option not previously included in the determination of lease term, or not to exercise an option previously included in the determination of lease term.
-A revision in lease term results in remeasurement of the lease liabilities.
-See accounting policy below on reassessment of lease liabilities.
+A revision in lease term results in remeasurement of the lease liabilities (refer to (iii) below).

-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2021 (CONTINUED)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2022 (CONTINUED)

+- 2.3 Summary of significant accounting policies (continued)

-- (w) Leases (continued) - (ii) ROU Assets
+- (w) Leases (continued)

+- (ii) ROU Assets